How fuel reduction works

 Doesn't burning harm the environment?

 Fire is a natural part of the Tasmanian landscape and many of our state's ecosystems are adapted to fire.
+These are the ecosystems commonly utilised for prescribed burning.

 By conducting fuel reductions burns, we are mitigating the impact of catastrophic fire events.
+Such events do cause ecological harm, including to ecosystems that will not tolerate fire (such as wet forests).

 Are there alternatives to burning?